klarsen1/NBA_RANKINGS/readme.md

 -   How the team looks on paper.
 This is measured by the roster composition of "player archetypes."
 -   Circumstances -- e.g., traveling, rest days, home-court advantage.

 The team rankings produced by this model mainly agree with other prediction models (such as FiveThirtyEight) -- at least when it comes to identifying the strong teams and the weak teams (the "tail teams").
-There are some interesting differences, such as different rankings of the Portland Trailblazers, which I will analyze later in this post.
+There are some interesting differences, such as different rankings of the Portland Trail Blazers, which I will analyze later in this post.

 Back testing for the 2015-2016 season showed promising results (see more details below), although I have not done any historical benchmark testing against other models.
 Time will be the judge.